iceking-fct/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 		    Dictionaries:

         Definition and Usage: Dictionaries store data as key-value pairs for fast retrieval based on keys.
 		When to Use Dictionaries: They are ideal for mapping relationships where keys are unique identifiers.

             Keys: Keys in dictionaries uniquely identify values stored within them.
 		Iteration: Dictionaries can be iterated over using for loops to access keys, values, or key-value pairs.

         Lambda Functions and Functional Programming:

 		 Lambda Functions: Small anonymous functions defined using the lambda keyword.
 		Map, Reduce, Filter Functions:
 		map(): Applies a function to each item in an iterable. filter(): Filters elements based on a condition. reduce(): Applies a rolling computation to sequential pairs of values.

+        signed: iceking-fct